shawnbrar/GestureSettingsChanger/README.md

 ## Gestures

+Right hand should be used to control the volume.
 A close fist with fingers in the front is recognized as a stop gesture.
 If you do this, then, the volume will not change.

 To change the volume bring together your index and thumb finger or move them apart.